carlosm2/posts-jekyll/proyectos.md

 I have created and manage two channels dedicated to sharing search profiles for missing persons: one on Telegram and another on Mastodon.
 I regularly review and update the published profiles, which are automatically deleted from both platforms after three months or when the person is found.

-## Localization / Translation projects Free Software and Privacy
+## Contributions to the localization and translation of tools supporting Free Software and digital privacy advocacy.

 * Tails [https://translate.tails.net/user/cacu/](https://translate.tails.net/user/cacu/) since 2015
 * Tor Project: [https://app.transifex.com/user/profile/cacu/](https://app.transifex.com/user/profile/cacu/)